alanmitchell/bmon-website/guide/use-data.md

 they are triggering an Alert.

 ![]({{ site.baseurl }}/assets/guide/use-data/image5.png)
-<br>{: #image5}*The top part of a Current Sensor Values report showing the sensor name,
+<br>{: #image5}*The top portion of a Current Sensor Values report (showing the sensor name,
-most recent reported value and units, the time of the last reported value, and the sensor ID.*
+most recent reported value and units, the time of the last reported value, and the sensor ID)*

 **Plot Sensor Values over Time**

 ![]({{ site.baseurl }}/assets/guide/use-data/image6.png)
 <br>{: #image6}*Example of a Plot Sensor Values over Time Graph Used to Measure
-Temperature of Selected Building Areas Over a Period of Months*
+Temperature of Selected Building Areas over a Period of Months*

 The “Plot Sensor Values over Time" graph is used to plot the values from one or more sensors over time.
 There are a number of special features of